colts70/The-Sematic-Stack/README.md

 Search stops guessing what your domain represents — and starts treating it as the canonical topic root.

-17. What SFH / DFH Is NOT
+17. What HESS / DFH Is NOT
 It is not:

 a truth oracle